 , one of those "supercharged Un-carrier" moves is now scheduled to come into effect this Wednesday, March 25.

 As you can imagine, the early launch was largely prompted by the ongoing and rapidly spreading coronavirus outbreak, although in all fairness, we also have to highlight the creation of a robust "New T-Mobile" rival for Verizon and AT&T is facing almost no obstacles anymore

 That's half the price of T-Mo's cheapest option right now, and apart from the standard 2GB high-speed data allotment, you will also receive an extra 500MB a month every year for the next half a decade as part of the Annual Data Upgrade initiative.
-And because the T-Mobile Connect plan is merely a small piece of the operator's big "5G for Good" puzzle, your 15 bucks a month will be enough to access Magenta's nationwide and soon-to-be-vastly-upgraded 5G network.
+And because the T-Mobile Connect plan is merely a small piece of the operator's big "5G for Good" puzzle, your 15 bucks a month will be enough to access Magenta's nationwide and soon-to-be-vastly-upgraded 5G network

 There's a $25 Connect service tier too, bumping up your high-speed (4G LTE and 5G) data bucket from 2 to 5 gigs per month, and naturally, that option is eligible for a nice Annual Data Upgrade as well.